 About

-Housed in the listed Osborn Works in Sheffield's Kelham Island/Neepsend neighbourhood, Church - Temple of Fun is an exciting new venture from Bring Me The Horizon frontman Oliver Sykes.
+Housed in the listed Osborn Works in Sheffield's trendy Kelham Island/Neepsend neighbourhood, Church - Temple of Fun is an exciting venture from Bring Me The Horizon frontman Oliver Sykes.

 Osborn Works is the only industrial building designed by famed Victorian architect William John Hale, who was responsible for some the cities iconic churches, it's only fitting that on the eve of the building's 100th anniversary in 2018, it was reborn as Church - Temple of Fun.